 The marketing industry has adopted the art of storytelling.
 It is one of the most powerful tools in the media and communication industry.

-Brands touch the hearts and minds of the audience emotionally with storytelling.
+Brands touch the hearts and minds of the audience emotionally with creative storytelling.
 With a plot that answers the question or goes with their advertising insight, brands can majorly Influence people.
-Storytelling, if done correctly, it can implant new perspectives too in the minds of your potential customers or current customers.
+Creative storytelling, if done correctly, it can implant new perspectives too in the minds of your potential customers or current customers.

 What is brand storytelling?